virtual-world-framework/vwf/README.md

 =====================
 ---------------------

+**WARNING: The master branch contains only a snapshot of the VWF baseline, and is not currently the most recent stable version.
+On January 28, 2013, this branch will be moved and the apprentice branch migrated to master.
+To avoid interruption, please move over to using apprentice, the latest stable version of the framework.**

 The Virtual World Framework (VWF) is a fast, light-weight, web-based architecture for creating and distributing secure, scalable, component-based, and collaborative virtual spaces.
 It leverages existing web-based standards, infrastructure, and emerging technologies with the intent of establishing a powerful yet simple to use platform that is built on top of the next generation of web browsers.
 These technologies include:

 * HTML 5 – a significant upgrade in expressive power for the web